 Be accepted for a full-time course by an institution approved by the United States Citizenship and Immigration Services (USCIS).

 Have sufficient command of the English language to fulfill the course, or have special arrangements in place at the institution to receive language tuition.

 Have sufficient funds to cater for the first twelve months of study and be able to access funds to cover subsequent years of the course.

 Intend to return to their country of residence at the end of the grant of leave.

 M1 visas are usually granted for the time it will take to complete the course plus 30 days, or one year, depending on which is less.

 Spouse Immigration and Dependent Immigration

-Whilst student visas for the USA are not intended as routes to permanent settlement, in most cases they will result in the applicant being in the country for a lengthy period.
+Whilst student visas for the USA are not intended as routes to permanent settlement, in most cases, they will result in the applicant being in the country for a lengthy period.
 As a result, applicants immigrating to America through all classes of student permit may bring their spouse and/or dependents with them.
 In the case of F visa holders, dependents are granted a US F-2 visa, allowing them to remain in the country for the same duration as the principal applicant and to study if they wish, although employment is not permitted.
 The same rules apply to dependents applicants with M-1 visas who will receive a US M-2 visa.

 Dependents of candidates with J-1 visas will receive a J-2 visa and may be eligible to apply for employment authorization allowing them to work in the US.
-However, if the principle applicant’s grant carried a Home Residence Requirement then a dependent will also be subject to this.
+However, if the principal applicant’s grant carried a Home Residence Requirement then a dependent will also be subject to this.